SchiefLab/Steichen2024/README.md

 ## Notebooks

-We also are adding local notebooks and EMR notebooks that can be run on the 74 macaque naive sequences.
+We also are adding local notebooks and EMR notebooks that were used in this study.

 ### Local Notebooks

-[Personalize Seqs.ipynb](local_notebooks/Personalize%20Seqs.ipynb) reads in all 10X data from [data/all_processed_combined.feather](data/all_processed_combined.feather) and reannoates the sequences based on the IGHD3-43 allele haplotypes found in [data/genotypes.xlsx]
+[Personalize Seqs.ipynb](local_notebooks/Personalize%20Seqs.ipynb) reads in all 10X data from [data/all_processed_combined.feather](data/all_processed_combined.feather) and reannotates the sequences based on the IGHD3-43 allele haplotypes found in [data/genotypes.xlsx](data/genotype.xlsx)

 [Process Seqs.ipynb](local_notebooks/Process%20Seqs.ipynb) reads in all 10X and single-cell sorting paired and personalized sequences from [data/all_processed_combined_personalized.feather](data/all_processed_combined_personalized.feather) and adds the following fields: